vikejs/vike-react/packages/vike-react-query/README.md

 ## `withFallback()`

-Using `withFallback()`, you can define a loading and/or error fallback.
+You can define a loading and/or error fallback by using `withFallback()`.

 ```tsx
 import { useSuspenseQuery } from '@tanstack/react-query'